NewbieMahi/NewbieMahi/README.md

 - 👋 Hi, I’m Mahesh Thorat
 - 👀 I’m interested in FULL STACK DEVELOPMENT and competitive programming
-- 🌱 I’m currently learning Third Year IT
+- 🌱 I’m currently pursuing Third Year IT
 - 💞️ I’m looking to collaborate on web development
 - 📫 How to reach me mthorat249@gmail.com